lewlipop/SIT-Data-Visualization-and-Analysis/README.md

 The project will be organized into the following sections:

-1. **Data Collection:** Scraping relevant data from Google Maps using the Google Maps API.
+1. **Data Collection:** Scraping relevant data from Google Maps using Selenium.
 2. **Data Processing:** Cleaning and organizing the collected data for analysis.
 3. **Data Analysis:** Extracting insights from the dataset to answer specific questions about dining establishments.
 4. **Data Visualization:** Creating visually appealing and informative charts and graphs to represent our findings.